firasuke/awesome/README.md

 - [Clear Linux OS](https://clearlinux.org): An open source, rolling release Linux distribution optimized for performance and security, from the Cloud to the Edge, designed for customization, and manageability
-- [clfs-arm](https://github.com/LeeKyuHyuk/clfs-arm): A project that provides
-you with step-by-step instructions for building your own customized Linux system entirely from source on the ARM architecture
 - [CMLFS](https://github.com/dslm4515/CMLFS): Clang-Built Musl Linux From
 Scratch
 - [Community Driven BLFS (CBLFS)](https://cblfs.clfs.org/index.php/Main_Page):